UKFELs/Puffin/README.md

 ## Release Notes

+1.6.0:
+  - Revamped the form of the lattice file, both to include more compenents, and to enhance the flexibility.
+Multiple undulator types with different polarizations, tunings, and tapers can now be used in the one run.
+Quads, drifts, and better chicane modelling (with proper diffraction of the radiation field) are now included.

 1.5.1:
   - Added use of inner mesh to the parallel model to reduce communication between MPI nodes.